-A cleft lip and palate happens very early on in pregnancy where the two sides of the baby's lip and palate do not join together properly.
+A Cleft Lip and Palate happens very early on in pregnancy where the two sides of the baby's lip and palate do not join together properly.
 A cleft of the lip can be on one side (unilateral) or both sides (bilateral).
 It can be as small as a notch, or may extend up into the nose.
-The palate forms the roof of the mouth.
+The Palate forms the roof of the mouth.
 It consists of two parts: the hard palate towards the front, and the soft palate towards the back.
-The soft palate is made up of muscles which move and help with speech.
+The soft palate is made up of muscles that move and help with speech.
 Some clefts only go part of the way through the palate while others may go all the way through the lip, alveolus (a gap in the bone in the cleft area) and palate.
 Babies can be born with a cleft lip only, a cleft palate only or with a cleft lip and palate.
-The information in this leaflet is about babies who are born with a bilateral cleft lip and palate.
+The information in this leaflet is about babies who are born with a unilateral Cleft Lip and Palate.